andrewpareles/scope-tailwind/README.md

 Styles are "scoped" to an element by default so that global Tailwind styles don't leak out.
 This means you need an element with the class "scope" in order for the styles to apply.
 Or, you can just disable scoping by adding the flag `-s ""`.

-The prefix specified must agree with your tailwind.config.js `prefix` field.
+The prefix specified must agree with the prefix field in your `tailwind.config.js` file. (`tailwind.config.js` is the only file you need for scope-tailwind to work).

 ## Caveats
 We add a prefix to all the raw strings that are found inside className, so everything needs to happen inside className tags.